Wonderland Amusement Park (Indianapolis): Rides and attractions in 1906

 In addition to the Electric Tower (which people were encouraged to climb) and the one-quarter-mile-long scenic railroad (constructed by the L. A. Thompson Scenic Railway Company) featuring four elevated, intertwining, tracks, the crowds were treated to even more attractions.
-A Shoot-the-Chutes ride similar to that of the park's rivals proved popular, as did a funhouse ("The Third Degree"), a circle swing ride, a giant slide ("Bump the Bump") that entertained adults and children alike, a Whip ride, and an exhibit that simulated the Johnstown Flood.
+A shoot the chute ride similar to that of the park's rivals proved popular, as did a funhouse ("The Third Degree"), a circle swing ride, a giant slide ("Bump the Bump") that entertained adults and children alike, a Whip ride, and an exhibit that simulated the Johnstown Flood.
 A skating rink also proved popular, as did the arcade and the restaurants.

 Live entertainment quickly became Wonderland's chief drawing card, from the trick motorcyclists to bands, acrobats, vaudeville acts, to a display of Igorot people from the Philippines (advertised as "a visit from the Igorrote tribe").
-The park's elephant mascot bathed in the Shoot-the-Chutes lagoon, delighting many patrons.
+The park's elephant mascot bathed in the shoot the chute lagoon, delighting many patrons.

 The exhibits and attractions changed almost constantly, even in Wonderland's first year of operation.
 The week of June 10, 1906, saw the arrival of Kann's War Airship (named after one of the park owners, Richard Kann), built in Indianapolis and temporarily moored at the park.
 Visitors viewed it for free in its aerodrome; it took brief flights, once in the morning, one in the evening, over the park each day while it was on exhibit.